Organisation (album): Legacy

 Classic Pop wrote that Organisation has been recognised as a "gothic masterpiece".
 Some have viewed it as a "lost" classic of its time, given the greater renown of OMD's Architecture & Morality (1981) and Dazzle Ships (1983).
 The record, and its cover art, have nevertheless been ranked among the best of 1980.
 Organisation was featured in Téléramas top 50 rock and pop albums of the 1980s.
-In his 2023 list of the 50 greatest synth-pop albums in history, Paste critic Matt Mitchell elected to include Architecture & Morality but stated that Organisation – excluded under a "one album per artist" rule – was "equally worthy".
+In his 2023 list of the 50 greatest synth-pop albums in history, Paste critic Matt Mitchell included Architecture & Morality but stated that Organisation – excluded under a "one album per artist" rule – was "equally worthy".
 The record has also been noted as influential, and a factor in the emergence of minimal wave music.

 Organisation and predecessor Orchestral Manoeuvres in the Dark (1980) have been cited as inspirations by the electronic acts Depeche Mode, LCD Soundsystem and Moby.
 Porcupine Tree frontman Steven Wilson named Organisation as an influence and one of his "top 5 not-so-guilty pleasures of all time".
 He said, "It's not [OMD's] biggest record, but I think it's probably their best.
 It's got that Teutonic, Germanic kind of cold wave thing going on, which I've always been a sucker for."
 Nivek Ogre of Skinny Puppy listed Organisation among the five albums he "can't live without", noting that it "changed [his] perceptions" musically.
 Ogre added, "[It] gave me the warm fuzzies within that dark mechanized-seeming world created; full of waltz timings and strong moods.
 Amazing dance music for mutant youngsters like myself."

-Organisation has received further endorsements from DJ and record producer Paul van Dyk, composer Yann Tiersen, No Doubt bassist Tony Kanal, and the electronic artists Mike Paradinas and Public Service Broadcasting.
+Organisation has received further endorsements from DJ and record producer Paul van Dyk, composer Yann Tiersen, No Doubt bassist Tony Kanal, and the electronic artists Mike "μ-Ziq" Paradinas and Public Service Broadcasting.
 Van Dyk and Tiersen each cited the album as the first they ever acquired, with Van Dyk adding, "It was extremely influential.
 Early electronic, but also melodies and poppy elements, the general imprint of what later came for me in music."
 Physicist and musician Brian Cox wrote in 2018, "I eventually persuaded my parents to buy Organisation, an album of gentle darkness beneath clouded skies, which I fell in love with aged 12 and still love today."
 Elsewhere, graphic designer and musician Brett Wickens (co-founder of the bands Spoons and Ceramic Hello) was impacted by the record's artwork and "extremely moving" musical content.